 and our faith in Him when he speaks of the unfathomable love that God has for

-mankind, by evidence of sending His Son to be hanged on a cross while we were
+mankind, evidenced by sending His Son to be hanged on a cross while we were

 yet sinners.
 He did it knowing many of us would betray our sinful nature and